Adrian Warburton: Death and legacy

 Years of speculation about Warburton's fate came to an end in 2002, when his remains were found with his aircraft, buried about 2 yd deep in a field near the Bavarian village of Egling an der Paar, 34 mi west of Munich.
 According to witnesses, the aircraft fell there on 12 April 1944, around 11:45.
 One of the propellers had bullet holes in it, which suggests that Warburton had been shot down.
 Parts of the wreck can be seen today in the Malta Aviation Museum.
 Only a few pieces of bone and the odd part of flying clothing were found.
-As Warburton was flying a USAAF plane with USAAF markings, he was thought to be an American.
+As Warburton was flying an F-5B Lightning—a USAAF plane with USAAF markings—he was mistaken for an American pilot.
 Most of Warburton's body was removed from the P-38.
 Rumours persisted locally that the remains were buried in a grave at St Johannes Baptist Church in Kaufering, which already contained seven airmen from an RAF Halifax shot down the previous year.
 After the war, they were subsequently reburied at Dürnbach, a parish of Gmund am Tegernsee.

 A memorial service for Wing Commander Adrian Warburton DSO* DFC** DFC (USA) was held on 14 May 2003, in St Agidius Parish Church, Gmund am Tegernsee, followed by burial with full military honours at the Durnbach Commonwealth War Cemetery.
-The ceremony was attended by his widow, Betty, and by Jack Vowles, a former comrade who had served with him in Malta in 1941.
-Vowles placed a single rose on the coffin, from Christina: "She'd been gone a while by then bless her.
+The ceremony was attended by his widow, Betty, and Jack Vowles, a former comrade who had served with him in Malta in 1941.
+Vowles placed a single rose on the coffin, from Christina:

+She'd been gone a while by then bless her.
 No one else thought about doing such a thing.
 She never came back to Britain.
-She waited for him there."
+She waited for him there.

 Warburton was the subject of the "Mystery of the Missing Ace" episode of the BBC investigative documentary series Timewatch, first broadcast in November 2003.